 \[c = \sqrt{ -v^2 {c_p \over c_v} \left( {\partial P} \over {\partial v} \right)_T }\]equating this to the ideal gas case, $c = \sqrt{n P v}$, and solving for $n$ givesAPI 520, equation B.13

 \[n = -\frac{v}{P} {c_p \over c_v} \left( {\partial P} \over {\partial v} \right)_T\]where $n$ has been used to distinguish it from $k$ (the ideal gas case).
-This is the version of $n$ presented in the typical references, such as API 520.
+This is the version of $n$ presented in most references, such as API 520.
 The derivation, however, hints at a useful shortcut to calculating $n$ that does not require digging into the internals of Clapeyron.jl

 to retrieve partial derivatives: